5 min read

 - ¼ cup cacao nibs

-Pair energy balls with your favorite OLIPOP™ flavor for a prebiotic packed back to school snack.
+5. Eat and enjoy!
+And pair energy balls with your favorite OLIPOP flavor for a prebiotic packed snack.

 Autumn Sweet and Savory Pistachios